bblacey/ezlo-hub-kit/ReadMe.md

 ## Overview

-`ezlo-hub-kit` is a [Node Package Manager](https://www.npmjs.com) module that provides a convenient, Typescript-compatible, SDK for Ezlo Innovation's automation hubs.
+`ezlo-hub-kit` is a [Node Package Manager](https://www.npmjs.com) module that provides a convenient, fully-typed, SDK for Ezlo Innovation's automation hubs.
 The kit enables applications to discover local hubs, connect to them securely, retrieve properties such as devices and rooms, observe hub events and perform hub actions.

 ## Motivation
 Ezlo Innovation offers a comprehensive [API](https://api.ezlo.com) for their automation hub products running both the Ezlo Linux (e.g Ezlo Plus, Ezlo Secure) and Ezlo RTOS (e.g. Atom, PlugHub) firmware (bravo!).
 However, in order to develop an off-hub App using the stock Ezlo API, application developers are required to write a lot of low-level code just to discover hubs, establish an authenticated connection, craft and send JSON RPC request objects and interpret the responses, etc.